MHM-Rajpoot/Object-Tracking-and-ID-Maintenance/README.md

-# Summer Research 2025 – Computer Vision Projects
+# Summer Research 2025 – Computer Vision Projects - University of Salford

 ## Overview
 This internship focused on exploring **Computer Vision**, **Object Detection**, and **Object Tracking** using state-of-the-art tools and models.